Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ```
 (Note that epending on the task, the `"input"` text can be an empty string, as shown above.)

+Custom datasets can be prepared by either creating a new `scripts/prepare_dataset.py` script or reading the dataset
+from a CSV file.

+&nbsp;

+### Preparing Custom Datasets From a CSV File

+TODO

+&nbsp;

+### Preparing Custom Datasets Using a Dataset Prepration Script

-The easiest way to prepare a new dataset is to copy and modify one of the existing dataset preparation scripts:
+If you don't have a CSV file following the format described in the previous section, the easiest way to prepare a new dataset is to copy and modify one of the existing dataset preparation scripts:

 - [`scripts/prepare_alpaca.py`](https://github.com/Lightning-AI/lit-gpt/blob/main/scripts/prepare_alpaca.py) (if you plan to load a dataset from a JSON file);
 - [`scripts/prepare_lima.py`](https://github.com/Lightning-AI/lit-gpt/blob/main/scripts/prepare_lima.py) (if you plan to load a dataset using the `datasets` Python library).